Better Protection for Animals

 Tethering dogs for an extended period of time increases their level of stress, protectiveness and vulnerability, as well as their potential for aggression.

-The Provincial Dog Regulation under the Municipalities Act (for local service districts) will make these penalties consistent with those available in municipal animal control by-laws.
+The Provincial Dog Regulation under the Municipalities Act (for local service districts) make these penalties consistent with those available in municipal animal control by-laws.

 In local service districts, seized dogs will be allowed to be impounded for three days (72 hours), a change from two days (48 hours).
 The daily impound fees for dogs will increase from $5 to $15 per day in order to more accurately reflect the cost of impounding a dog.